 The best time to talk to your kids about dating violence is before they start dating.
 Talking early and often with your kids gives you the chance to promote a positive message about what rights and responsibilities they have in a healthy relationship.
 Having these conversations often and from a young age can help your child’s self-respect so that when they start dating, they know what they have a right to expect from their partners.

 You know your child best, so look at some of our ideas for starting these conversations and think about how you would adapt them for your child’s age, maturity, and personality.
 You’re in the best position to know how to have these conversations in a way that feels open, honest, and natural with your child.

 Tips before you talk: building a space for openness

-One study reports that nearly 90% of teenagers between the ages of 13 and 18 say that they’ve been in at least one “dating” relationship.
-While to us these relationships may seem short-lived and inconsequential, for teens, dating relationships are among the most significant–interconnected with their friendships, peer group relationships and social status.
+- Recognize that your kids’ relationships matter.
+One study reports that nearly 90% of teenagers between the ages of 13 and 18 say that they’ve been in at least one dating relationship.
+While to us these relationships may seem short-lived and inconsequential, for teens, dating relationships are among the most significant and are interconnected with their friendships, peer group relationships and social status.
 If your kids want to talk about dating, listen to hear their perspective on how important these relationships are.

 Talking with your child to promote healthy relationships